neochiken/Merethic/README.md

 There is also a [FAQ](FAQ.md).
 Gameplay information can be found [here](Gameplay.md).

-If the documentation provided does not provide you with an answer, of if you just want to chat and hang out, feel free to join our discord (link below).
+If the documentation provided does not provide you with an answer, or if you just want to chat and hang out, feel free to join our discord (link below).

+> [!WARNING]
+> Only Windows 10 or 11 operating systems are supported.
+Windows LTSC, special variants, lightened editions or any other modified variant ***WILL NOT WORK.*** Linux installations also ***WILL NOT WORK.***

 ## Asking for support in Discord
 If you want to ask for support in Discord, grab the "Merethic" role in onboarding or in "Channels & Roles" at the top of the channel list.